 Getting these access restrictions and controls right is crucial — especially in a sector that’s facing more and more scrutiny on HIPAA compliance.

-HIPAA Access Control Requirements Reveal Shocking Truths for the Healthcare Industry
+HIPAA Controls of Access Reveal Shocking Truths for the Healthcare Industry

 Our research into the healthcare industry and HIPAA compliance found the lack of unique logins, manual logoffs and use of concurrent logins is putting patient data at risk.